Codimension two spacelike submanifolds in Lorentzian manifolds and conformal structures: Introduction

 A Riemannian conformal structure on a manifold $M$ is an equivalence class of Riemannian metrics on $M$ where two metrics are equivalent if they differ by a factor that is a smooth positive function on the manifold $M$.
 Conformal structures (in Lorentzian signature) was introduced by Hermann Weyl in order to formulate a unified fields theory.
 Weyl wrote `` To derive the values of the quantities $g_{ik}$ from directly observed phenomena, we use light-signals ....
 By observing the arrival of light at the points neighbouring to $O$ we can thus determine the ratios of the values of the $g_{ik}$’s .....
 It is impossible, however, to derive any further results from the phenomenon of the propagation of light..." \cite[Chap.
 4, Sec.
 27]{Weyl}.

 From a mathematical perspective, the problem of the equivalence for conformal structures on $(n\geq 3)$-dimensional manifolds was solved by E. Cartan by means of the now called canonical normal Cartan connection \cite{Car23}.
 For dimension $n\geq 3$, Riemannian conformal structures $(M,c)$ correspond bijectively (up to isomorphism) with normal Cartan geometries of type $(G,P)$ where $G=O(1,n+1)/\{\pm \mathrm{Id}\}$ is the M\"{o}bius group and $P$ is the Poincar\'{e} conformal group defined to be the isotropy group of the line through an isotropic (lightlike) vector (see details in \cite[Theor.
 1.6.7]{CS09}).
 That is, conformal structures on an $(n\geq 3)$-dimensional manifold $M$ gives rise to a principal $P$-bundle $\mathcal{P}\to M$ and a unique Cartan connection $\omega \in \Omega^{1}(\mathcal{P}, \mathfrak{g})$ where $\mathfrak{g}$ is the Lie algebra of the M\"{o}bius group $G$ such that $\omega$ satisfies certain normalization conditions and conversely.

-In an equivalent way, the canonical normal Cartan connection can be given by means of Tractor conformal bundles and Tractor connections as was introduced by Thomas in the 1920s, \cite{Thomas}.
-This description of the conformal structures relies on vector bundles and linear connecions.
-These two tools have permitted to get invariants for conformal structures.
-In a more general setting, the relation between Tractor connections on Tractor bundles and Cartan geometries was clarified in \cite{Cap1}.
-A detailed exposition of these facts, further details and background can be found in \cite{CS09}.
+These results have been extended to dimensions one and two by means of the notion of M\"obius structure \cite{Burs}, Section \ref{prel}.
+A M\"{o}bius structure on a manifold $M$ is essentially equivalent to defining a conformal class of metrics $c$ on $M$ and a “Schouten type-tensor” for $c$, that is, a map such that for every $g\in c$ the tensor $D(g)$ is symmetric with $\mathrm{trace}_{g}D(g)=\frac{\mathrm{scal}^{g}}{2(n-1)}$ and $D$ follows the same conformal transformation law that the Schouten tensor, Definition \ref{280221C}.
+Thus, the notion of M\"{o}bius structure provides a uniform description of Cartan geometries of type $(G,P)$ for all dimensions.
+More explicitly, if we start with a conformal structure $(M,c)$ on an $(n\geq 2)$-dimensional manifold $M$, the set of Cartan geometries of type $(G,P)$ is in one-to-one correspondence with the set of “Schouten type-tensor” for $c$.
+Hence, this notion is specially relevant for conformal structures on surfaces.

+The planning of this paper is as follows.
+Starting from a Riemannian conformal structure $(M,c)$, by setting a metric $g\in c$ and an admissible $1$-parameter family $\alpha \colon \R \to \mathcal{T}_{(1,1)}M$, see Definition \ref{060923A}, we construct a $(n+2)$-dimensional Lorentzian manifold $(\widetilde{M}, \widetilde{g})$, see Proposition \ref{280321D}, such that \begin{enumerate} \item there is a distinguished lightlike hypersurface $\mathcal{Q}\subset \widetilde{M}$ (see Definition \ref{210721A}) and \item every metric in the conformal class $e^{2u}g\in c$ is the induced metric of an immersion from $M$ to $\widetilde{M}$ through $\mathcal{Q}$.
+Such immersions are defined in (\ref{immer}) and are denoted by $\Psi^u$. \end{enumerate}